umuzigazuba/AMUSE-_project_SNOOPS/README.md

 HR diagram before and after collision
 Also compare first and second generations after collision Star formation rate as a function of time

+Tools to improve quality of the code/GitHub:
+- ruff
+- pytest
+- nedbat/coveragepy
+- pyscaffold => see pyscaffoldext-dsproject
+- use branches! squash branches